barumau/pandunia/esperanto/pandunia-esperanto.md

 amper - ampero
 an - mala
 an ai - malami
-an deu jui ja - ateisto
+an deu sim ja - ateisto
 an din ja - malkredulo
 an doste - malamiko
 an jami - disigi
 an memo - forgesi
-an pace - malpaco
+an pase - malpaco
 an sabi di - fremda (nekonata)
 an sona - sendormeco
 anda - ovo